 Eating a healthy, well balanced diet, along with exercise, will also help you maintain a healthy weight.
 Being overweight or obese increases your risk of developing diseases like type 2 diabetes, a leading cause of vision loss in adults.

-Regular eye exams are critical to maintaining healthy vision.
+Regular eye exams are critical to maintaining healthy eyes.
 Depending on your age and health, you should schedule an eye exam every 1 – 2 years.

 In addition to determining if you need glasses or need to change your current glasses, your eye care professional will also look for signs of injury, disease or abnormality.
 Eye diseases such as glaucoma, cataracts and macular degeneration can be diagnosed and treated in their earliest stages.
 An eye exam can also be used to assess your risk for developing serious non-vision related medical conditions like stroke, diabetes, cardiovascular disease, brain tumors, aneurysms, and multiple sclerosis.